Juadebfm/Yoruba_ALoud_Feb_Cohort/README.md

 - STEP 6 - Create a new Header constructor and assign that to a variable
 - STEP 7 - Append this _"Authorization", `Bearer ${token}`_ to the variable you created above.
 - STEP 8 - Create a request object and add the `method` and `headers` key-value pair to it.
-- STEP 9 - Create a URL variable and then assign the API link to it.
-[TOP THREE STUDENT API](https://pluralcodesandbox.com/yorubalearning/api/admin/top_three_students)
+- STEP 9 - Create a URL variable and then assign the API link to it. `https://pluralcodesandbox.com/yorubalearning/api/admin/top_three_students`
 - STEP 10 - Initialize an array.
 I.e create an empty array literal, name it _resultData_.
 - STEP 11 - Use the fetch api and add the URL and request object created to it as a parameter.
 - STEP 12 - Then get the response and use the json() function on it